jmfriedt/max2771_fx2lp/README.md

 ## MAX2771 multiband GNSS receiver for FX2LP

+See [this movie](https://www.youtube.com/watch?v=B5UcFnkbXIk) to assess what the result of this invesigation might be.
+Many more GNSS bands and processing schemes are available with the very flexible SDR reception platform.

 ### Objective: multi-MAX2771 GNSS receiver with up to 44 MS/s bulk USB communication

 ... for